 I’m going to take liberties with the fairy tale Rapunzel.

-Imagine Rapunzel repeatedly allowing her lusty lover to climb her hair.
-She never questions why he doesn’t bring a rope to help her escape her prison.
-And then, one morose day, when he calls from below that he won’t see her for the next two months because there are dragons to slay, she cuts her rope braid in a misguided attempt to spite and punish him and demonstrate that she does not, repeat, does not need him.
+Imagine Rapunzel repeatedly allowing her lusty lover to climb her hair and never questioning why he doesn’t bring a rope to help her escape her prison.
+And then, one morose day, when he calls from below that he won’t see her for the next two months because there are dragons to slay, she cuts her rope braid in a misguided attempt to spite and punish him, and demonstrate that she does not, repeat, does not, need him.

 He never returns (with a long ladder or a rope), she’s stuck…and suffering.